you-dont-need/You-Dont-Need-Lodash-Underscore/README.md

 **[⬆ back to top](#quick-links)**

-### _.sortBy and _.orderBy
+### _.sortBy

-Sorts an array of object based on an object key provided by a parameter (note this is more limited than Underscore/Lodash).
+Sorts an array of object based on an object key provided by a parameter (note this is more limited than Underscore).

   ```js
   const fruits = [